itsaysha18/my-first-repo/README.md

 # my-first-repo
-my first repository for learning Git and github
+my first repository for learning Git and Github. this is my first project on Github.